Logocentrism: In linguistics

 This notion that the written word is a sign of a sign has a long history in Western thought.
 According to Aristotle (384 BC – 322 BC), "Spoken words are the symbols of mental experience and written words are the symbols of spoken words."
 Jean-Jacques Rousseau similarly states, "Writing is nothing but the representation of speech; it is bizarre that one gives more care to the determining of the image than to the object."

+Derrida’s critique of logocentrism examines the limitations of linguistic systems that prioritize speech over writing and assume a direct, stable connection between language and meaning.
+He argues that traditional linguistics fails to be "general" as it remains bound by rigid distinctions—between inside and outside, essence and fact—which prevent a complete understanding of language's structure.

+For Derrida, writing is not merely a secondary "image" or representation of speech; rather, it challenges the very notion of a pure linguistic core.
+He suggests that if signs always refer to other signs, then writing is inherent within language itself, not a detached representation.
+This concept undermines the idea of language as a transparent tool for representing a stable reality.

+Derrida identifies this bias, logocentrism, as central to Western metaphysical thought, which privileges "presence" and direct expression in speech.
+This bias has stifled deeper inquiry into writing's origin and role, reducing it to a mere technical tool rather than acknowledging it as fundamental to meaning-making.
+Consequently, logocentrism restricts linguistic theory, making it impossible to fully explore the complex, interconnected nature of language and writing.

 Saussure

 Ferdinand de Saussure (1857–1913), it is claimed by Derrida, follows this logocentric line of thought in the development of his linguistic sign and its terminology.
 Where the word remains known as the whole sign, the unification of concept and sound-image becomes the unification of the signified and the signifier respectively.
 The signifier is then composed of an indivisible sound and image whereby the graphic form of the sign is exterior.

 According to Saussure in his Course in General Linguistics, "The linguistic object is not defined by the combination of the written word and the spoken word: the spoken form alone constitutes the object."
 Language has, he writes, "an oral tradition that is independent of writing."